 Hydroelectric plants

-All these types of hydroelectric power plants are found extensively in the lateral valleys and central area of the region.
-In addition to making a valuable contribution to the production of hydroelectric energy in Italy, for the local communities these installations are an integral facet of the natural landscape and resources of the region, an authentic part of the “mountain culture.”
-This open-air heritage is a reminder of the intense work that went into the economic development of the Aosta Valley in the 20th century.
+In addition to making a valuable contribution to hydroelectric energy generation in Italy, for the local population these facilities are an integral part of the natural landscape and local resources, as they are part of the “mountain culture.”
+This open-air heritage bears witness to intense human activity within the economic history of the region during the 20th century.

 Anyone who wants to see how a hydroelectric power plant works with their own eyes can visit the CVA power plants and dams as part of a pleasant organised walk or bicycle ride: learn about the CVA “Energy Tours” and find out which of our power plants you can visit.